r1de/KG6WXC-meshmap/WIP-INSTALL.md

 ---

 <details id="bkmrk-setup-for-upgrading-"><summary><strong>Setup for Upgrading an Existing Install</strong></summary>
-#### Setup from existing old MeshMap version

-You likely have everything you need already setup.
+You likely have everything you need already installed.
 If you have been running the old map and are upgrading to this new version, you will need to update the values in the new configuration file.
+>If you copy over your existing user-settings file and carefully update it, you could probably re-use it, there are some changes, but not many.

 The Database structure has changed in this new version and it will need to be updated, run this command from the meshmap directory:

 ```
 sudo mysql -D node_map < meshmap_db_update.sql
 ```
-After that is done, continue with the Front End Setup.
+After that is done, run the polling script in test mode and continue with the Front End Setup.

 </details>